DNSimple and ClickFunnels

 Let’s explore the domain management options on your domain’s homepage.

-This card contains the name servers.
+You’ll find your name servers listed under the tab.
 Name servers work as a directory translating domain names into IP addresses.
 They make things easy to find across the Internet.

 You don’t need to change the name servers when you move your domain from ClickFunnels.